Turtle Creek (Monongahela River tributary): Westinghouse Dams

-When the Westinghouse plant in Trafford closed, the nearby dam had outlived its original purpose.
+By the time the Westinghouse plant in Trafford closed, the nearby dam had outlived its original purpose.
 The water which pooled around the dam had found use as a swimming hole by those who would break through the fence around it, and this was considered a potential drowning hazard, in part due to the currents which could form around the dam.
 The dam was also hazardous to fish and other aquatic life, promoting a rise in water temperature which causes a decrease in its dissolved oxygen, while physically impeding the migration of fish up and down the stream.
 It not only blocked the travel of fish, but also that of local canoeists, who described the dam as "dangerous, unrunnable and unportageable".
 The Trafford dam was finally removed in September 2013.